Nehal04052/Hospital_Management_System/README.md

 # Hospital_Management_System
-Hospital Management System Overview This is a Hospital Management System implemented in Python, with the main functionality encapsulated in the main.py file.
+Hospital Management System implemented in Python, with the main functionality encapsulated in the main.py file.
 This system aims to streamline the administrative and medical processes within a hospital, making it easier for staff to manage patient records, appointments, and other essential tasks.

 # Features :